AnaaVS-hub/Data-Science-Nanodegree/README.md

 Thanks to Kaggle - I had the required [dataset](https://www.kaggle.com/airbnb/boston?select=listings.csv) for my analysis!

-In case, you'd like to have a look at complete datasets and get your hands dirty with the entire repository that Airbnb provides, check [this](http://insideairbnb.com/get-the-data.html) out!
+In case, you'd like to have a look at complete datasets and get your hands dirty on the entire repository that Airbnb provides, check [this](http://insideairbnb.com/get-the-data.html) out!

 As for this code, feel free to use it, fork it, comment on it :)